GuidoBergman/guidobergman.github.io/_posts/avoiding-jailbreaks-by-discouraging-their-representation.md

 ---
-title: "Welcome to Jekyll!"
+title: "Avoiding jailbreaks by discouraging their representation in activation space"
-date: 2019-04-18T15:34:30-04:00
+date: 2024-09-27T15:34:30-04:00
 categories:
   - blog
 tags:
+  - Activation Engineering
+  - Interpretability
-  - Jekyll
+  - Jailbreaks
+  - Large Language Model (LLM)
-  - update
+  - Artificial Intelligence (AI)
 ---

-# Avoiding jailbreaks by discouraging their representation in activation space

 *This project was completed as part of the [AI Safety Fundamentals: Alignment Course](https://aisafetyfundamentals.com/alignment/) by BlueDot Impact.
 All the code, data and results are available in [this repository](https://github.com/GuidoBergman/jailbreak_direction).*